Skip to main content

 Configure a Snowflake Hybrid Data Connection

-To configure a Snowflake hybrid data connection (to be used in hybrid clean rooms), see the instructions below.
+To configure a Snowflake data connection to be used in either a Hybrid clean room or a Confidential Computing clean room, see the instructions below.

 Overall Steps